captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You're not from here.
 ---
 ## SHARON:
-played the clarinet as a child.
+I played the clarinet as a child.
 ---
+Tanya refers to her
+---
-Tanya refers to her book club as a
+book club as a
 ---
 ## SHARON & ROBYN:
 Reading group.